 In the event of a tornado, you may have little warning, but you’ll need to act fast.
 Tornadoes are devastating and incredibly powerful storms that can destroy buildings, cars, and trees in a matter of seconds.
+Above ground or underground tornado shelters are ideal to protect your family.

-Tornado Risk Zones
+Tornado Risk Zones in the US

 According to FEMA, about 1,200 tornadoes hit the United States every year.
 While every state is at risk of tornadoes, the vast majority of these storms occur east of the Rocky Mountains.